-Why do people fail to turn healthy lifestyle intentions into action?
-It’s a qustion that I studied for numerous years doing my Masters thesis.
+Why do people struggle to turn healthy lifestyle intentions into action?
+It’s a question that I studied for numerous years doing my Masters thesis.
 And I have an answer for you!
 Behaviour-change research consistently reports that for women especially, three main factors impact on their resolve to change their lifestyle routines and behaviours:

 - Lack of energy

 It was the same for Zelinda from Melbourne, Australia.
 When she posted this post in the coaching community for MyMT™ recently, I kindly asked her to share it with you.
 I know that many of you may have felt the same.